byzdogan/instagram-homepage/README.md

 ## Interface

-- As you can see the layout change according to screen size.
+- As you can see the layout changes according to screen size.

 ![xl](assets/ss1.PNG)
 ![md](assets/ss2.PNG)